Bitcoin btc

 Kiln: kiln.fi

-A leading enterprise-grade staking platform, Kiln allows institutional customers to stake assets and integrate staking functionality into their offerings.
-Their API-first platform allows for fully automated validator, reward, and commission management.
+The leading enterprise-grade staking platform allows institutional customers to stake assets and integrate staking functionality into their offerings.
+Their API-first platform allows fully automated validator, reward, and commission management.

 Kiln offers a full suite of staking services that can be used together or separately.
 This makes it simple to expand your staking offering.
-Their admin staking dashboard allows you to view, track, bill, and automate all of your stakes from a single location.
+Their admin staking dashboard lets you view, track, bill, and automate your stakes from a single location.
 They also provide white-labeled and direct staking via their API solutions.

-Kiln serves a diverse set of institutional clients, including custodians, wallets, exchanges, market makers, funds, banks, and anyone dealing with cryptocurrencies.
-Kiln also runs all of its own validators in-house, which is equally impressive.
+Additionally, they serve diverse institutional clients, including custodians, wallets, exchanges, market makers, funds, banks, and anyone dealing with cryptocurrencies.
+Kiln also runs all of its validators in-house, which is equally impressive.
 They have an engineering team dedicated to deploying, monitoring, and maintaining thousands of validators across all major PoS chains.

-You can keep custody of your assets in any wallet or custodian solution that you prefer.
-Kiln’s staking platform is non-custodial, which means that you can only access your funds by controlling the underlying wallet that holds a claim to them.
+You can keep custody of your assets in any crypto wallet or custodian solution you prefer.
+Kiln’s staking platform is non-custodial, meaning you can only access your funds by controlling the underlying wallet that holds a claim to them.

 Rewards distribution

-Staking rewards begin to accumulate automatically, as soon as the validator is turned on.
-A portion of the rewards are liquid and immediately available (so-called execution-layer rewards, consisting in about half the yield).
+Staking rewards accumulate automatically as soon as the validator is turned on.
+Some rewards are liquid and immediately available (so-called execution-layer rewards, consisting in about half the yield).
 This is approximately 5.34% APR on Kiln.
 The remaining portion is ‘locked’ until withdrawals on the Ethereum network are enabled.
 Kiln charges a degressive operating fee on rewards based on the staked volume.
 This starts at 8% of the staking rewards.

-Kiln utilizes a plethora of cloud service providers, such as: GCP, Cloud, AWS, Azure, Scaleway, and OVH.
+Kiln utilizes many cloud service providers, such as GCP, Cloud, AWS, Azure, Scaleway, and OVH.
 They are live on more than 20 blockchain networks and protocols.
-The company is founded and operated by tech industry vets from companies such as: Consensys, Polygon, Ledger, and Chainalysis, to name a few.
+The company is founded and operated by tech industry vets from companies such as Consensys, Polygon, Ledger, and Chainalysis, to name a few.

 4. Coinbase